-Fishing is another recreational sport that can be enjoyed all along the magnificent Perth coastlines, lakes and rivers.
+Fishing can be enjoyed all along the magnificent Perth coastlines, lakes and rivers.

 Whether you’re a keen, experienced fisherman or someone who just wants to give it a go, Perth has an abundance of hot spots to cast a line.
 Perth is a recreational fisherman's dream, with fish, crabs, mussels and crayfish to create the perfect day out on the water.
 For those who are after bigger fish, charter boats take visitors to favourite fishing areas of the Indian Ocean.